rednafi/dot/README.md

 </div>

 This repository reflects the setup of my workspace.
-I like to keep my work machine as stateless as possible; meaning I can completely wipe out the OS, start everything from scratch, and become productive within an hour at max.
+I like to keep my work machine as stateless as possible; meaning I can completely wipe out the OS, start over everything from scratch, and become productive within an hour at max.
 Here I've documented a few building blocks of my system, for example—dotfiles, configurations, scripts to run after a new OS installation, steps to carry out so that I don't find myself fumbling for missing pieces while I'm working on something, etc.

 Also, I use this repository to keep my tool proliferation in check.
-As SWEs, we tend to keep adding plethora of tools to our toolchain which often results in a irreproducible and unmaintainable workflow.
+As SWEs, we tend to keep adding a plethora of tools to our toolchain which often results in an irreproducible and unmaintainable workflow.
 Simplicity spawns sophistry.

 ## Work Machine